ljonesdesign/INLS161-2021-summer-1/docs/03-documents/02-document-overview.md

 sidebar_position: 2
 ---

+## New Content for Summer School
+[I came up with this just before this class!](https://github.com/ljonesdesign/vs-code-search-replace) I think it will be helpful to see the bigger picture of how search and replace works in other contexts other than MS Word.

 ## Mac Help

 [Macintosh screenshots for the setup section](https://github.com/lblakej/document-markup-mac-help/blob/master/docs-mac-project-part-1/README.md) *Mac Help is additional information to help Mac Users with the differences in Word Mac and Word for Windows.
 Mac Users should not depend 100% on following the steps in the mac help sections.
 Check your work against the steps in this page and the following pages, and use the grade sheet for a final check.*